 The bill amends the eligibility criteria for the Fostering Connections Program in New Mexico, expanding access for young adults transitioning out of foster care.
 Key changes include raising the age limit for eligibility from 19 to 21 years over a phased timeline: individuals must be under 19 as of July 1, 2021, under 20 as of July 1, 2022, and under 21 as of July 1, 2023.
-Additionally, the criteria for eligibility have been updated to include young adults who were in the legal custody of the department due to abuse and neglect, as well as those who had guardianship or adoption assistance agreements that were terminated after they turned 18.
+Additionally, the bill clarifies the circumstances under which a young adult qualifies for the program, including those who were in the legal custody of the department due to abuse and neglect or related proceedings, as well as those whose guardianship or adoption assistance agreements have ended.

 Statutes affected: